rggrassi/gobarber/README.md

 ### Create a new appointment:

-This endpoint can be used for an authenticated client or user to schedule a service time.
+This endpoint can be used for an authenticated customer or user to schedule an appointment with a service provider.

 ``POST /appointments`` (authentication required): creates a new appointment to logged user.